 This is especially difficult when the commodity is highly specialized or situated in a secondary or tertiary sector.

 A sale-leaseback agreement will favour both sides if the correct precautions are taken upfront.
 If you are the buyer or seller, you must closely read the lease to ensure that nothing has been omitted or misstated.

 Ascertain that it specifies who is responsible for maintenance, how much rent will charge, and the length of the contract term.

-Thus, amidst all these opportunities/challenges, if you’re looking to lock in an interest rate on a mortgage, purchase property for income purposes, a selling leaseback deal might be just what you need.
+Thus, amidst all these opportunities/challenges, if you’re looking to lock in an interest rate on a mortgage, purchase property for income purposes, a selling leaseback deal, with the expertise consultation from Savills Industrial might be just what you need.